Trial Search Results

 Efficacy and Safety of Viaskin Milk in Children With IgE-Mediated Cow's Milk Allergy

-The objectives of this study are to evaluate the safety and efficacy of Viaskin Milk after 12 months of epicutaneous immunotherapy (EPIT) treatment, for desensitizing IgE-mediated cow's milk allergic children and to assess the long-term safety and treatment efffect of up to 48 months of treatment with Viaskin Milk
+The objectives of this study are to evaluate the safety and efficacy of Viaskin Milk after 12 months of epicutaneous immunotherapy (EPIT) treatment, for desensitizing IgE-mediated cow's milk allergic children and to assess the long-term safety and therapeutic benefit with Viaskin Milk.

 Stanford is currently not accepting patients for this trial.

 - Biological: Viaskin Milk 150 mcg

 - Biological: Viaskin Milk 500 mcg

 Phase 1/Phase 2